 The figure is based on a three-month investigation of data, which includes a review of over 7,800 articles from LexisNexis Academic and NCR databases and information from BishopAccountability.org.
 Reports from the U.S. Conference of Catholic Bishops were also used.

-If the amount of money dished out was divided evenly amongst the U.S.’s 197 dioceses, each one would get almost $20 billion.
+If the amount of money dished out was divided evenly amongst the U.S.’s 197 dioceses, each one would get almost $20 million.
 An incredible amount of cash from hard working people who support the good faith and intentions of the Church — people who are parents to little boys being sexually abused — is being used to cover up unfathomable crimes executed by priests.

 In the early nineties, a monk who worked at the Vatican opened up to The New Yorker, admitting: “You wouldn’t believe the amounts of money the church is spending to settle these priestly sexual-abuse cases.”
 By 1992, U.S. Catholic dioceses had given 400 million dollars to settle hundreds of molestation cases.
 That was a shocking chunk of change then, and that figure has only risen exponentially since.
 The men running the Vatican are well aware of the problem, and yet they refuse to provide justice.